 Viktor Wennberg has won all three appearance for Great Falls in the net.
-The goalie hailing from Stockton, California ended his night with 25 saves while giving up two goals.
+The goalie hailing from Stockholm, Sweden ended his night with 25 saves while giving up two goals.
 Cody Grogan took another loss for the Wild but accumulated 41 saves.

 NEXT CONTEST: Before the Great Falls Americans embark on a three-game road trip next weekend (Bozeman once, Gillette twice), they finish off their homestand with the Gillette Wild on Saturday, October 6th with game time set for 7:30PM from the Great Falls Ice Plex.

 Additional Media Coverage: October 6, 2018: KRTV (MontanaSports.com, CBS-TV): Great Falls Americans down Gillette 6-2